-A seventh case has now been referred to the IFI.
 On 11 April 2003, Coalition Forces detained an Iraqi man named as Tariq Sabri Mahmud (‘Mr Mahmud’, referred to elsewhere as Taniq Sabri Mahmud and Tarik Sabri Mahmud) and a number of other Iraqi nationals as prisoners of war at a checkpoint in Western Iraq.
 They were taken to a temporary holding facility, from where they were transported on UK helicopters to a US-controlled detention facility.
 Upon arrival at that facility, Mr Mahmud was pronounced dead.
 The time and cause of death remain unclear.
 Although a US investigation at the time found no evidence of any unlawful act, it was subsequently alleged that he had been unlawfully killed.
 The letter appointing Sir George as Inspector of the investigation and the Terms of Reference can be accessed here.
 Further documents and evidence will be available from the website in due course.

 Please note that the exact name of the deceased is currently uncertain.
 Confirmation of the deceased’s name will be posted in due course.

 Saeed Radhi Shabram Wawi Al-Bazooni

 On 15 February 2018, Sir George Newman was appointed as Inspector to conduct an investigation into the death of Mr Saeed Radhi Shabram Wawi Al-Bazooni on 23 May 2003.
 The letter of appointment and Terms of Reference can be accessed here.